denilsonsa/abn-amro-statement-parser/README.md

 I encourage you to take a look at the source-code.
 It's full of [doctests](https://docs.python.org/3/library/doctest.html), so it should be easy to learn.

-## About the available file formats
+## About the available file formats from ABN AMRO

 You can download your transactions from the ABN AMRO internet banking website: